How to Pair Wine with Paella

 How big should a paella pan be?
 It depends on how many hungry tummies you’re feeding and/or how many days of leftovers you’d like.
 Just like leftover soups and pastas, a paella tends to improve in flavor as its ingredients marinate together in the refrigerator.
 There are paella pans for individual servings as well as those massive ones you may see at a Kendall-Jackson event that you have to walk around to stir!

-What Wines Pair with Different Versions of Paella?
+How to Pair with Different Types of Paella

 Wine Pairings with Paella Valenciana